 Those who prefer the Apple earbud design, but want to still use Android devices, can use one of the third-party headphones available in the market.
 It has the same design as Apple’s headphones, but offer Bluetooth connectivity.

 Since a connection is done through Bluetooth, controls work with both Android and iPhone devices.
 For example, Noise Cancelling Earbuds and V4.1 Stereo Earphones are included in ENACFIRE Wireless Headphones.
-The Bluetooth earbuds also include built-in Mic and Sports Sweatproof, that offers support for iPhone 7,8, X as well as Samsung Galaxy S8 and S7 plus Android phones (available for $49.99 from Amazon).
+The Bluetooth earbuds also include built-in Mic and Sports Sweatproof, that offers support for iPhone 7,8, X as well as Samsung Galaxy S8 and S7 plus Android phones (available for $49.99 on Amazon).

 If you wish to purchase an AirPods like headphone for Android devices like Samsung smartphones, you can purchase the following: Bonsalay wireless earbuds stereo sports headphones.
 It is priced at $32.99.